 The criticism about buying in short got to Hellmuth, who made a promise to begin bringing more cash to the livestreams and shows, and also using his own money.

-This led him to buy in big on both the Hustler Casino Live Stream and Live at the Bike streams last week.
-On the Hustler Stream Live on Monday, he wound up a $144,500 loser, the biggest loss on a livestream in his career, he said.
+This led him to buy in big on both the Hustler Casino Live and Live at the Bike streams last week.
+On the Hustler Casino Live on Monday, he wound up a $144,500 loser, the biggest loss on a livestream in his career, he said.
 That cloud of despair followed him to Live at the Bike the next day to play in the first session of what was supposed to be a three-day high-stakes stop.

 But after he misplayed wired kings, which brought his session loss to $194,000, he sprung out of his chair, said “I quit,” and flew home.